danielwestermann/ThePostgreSQLGame/Readme.md

 user26 is allowed to connecto to "db8".
 The password for user27 is the utc offeset of timeszone "Pacific/Pitcairn"

 ### Level 27 -> Level 28
 user27 us allowed to connect to "db8".
-The password for user28 can be retrieved as follows:
+The password for user28 is the number of operators PostgreSQL is aware of.